End-to-End Optimization of LLM-Driven Multi-Agent Search Systems via Heterogeneous-Group-Based Reinforcement Learning: Introduction

+As a result, practical \gls{llm} deployment in specialized scenarios increasingly relies on combining \emph{agent-based} frameworks with \gls{rag}.
+In contrast to methods that augment a single strong reasoning model with retrieval inside a \emph{single-context} reasoning trace~\citep{DBLP:journals/corr/abs-2501-05366, DBLP:journals/corr/abs-2503-05592}, a widely adopted alternative is to organize a team of specialized \gls{llm} agents as an \gls{mas}, where each agent plays a well-defined role, is equipped with \emph{search tools}, and coordinates with others through structured communication.
+This decomposes high-level objectives into modular, \emph{multi-context} subtasks, reducing the burden on any single model while improving system interpretability and controllability.
+We refer to such systems---\glspl{mas} augmented with \gls{rag} via search tools---as \glspl{mass}, the setting studied in this work.

+Numerous studies have explored \glspl{mass} for complex functionalities~\citep{DBLP:journals/corr/abs-2501-00332, DBLP:journals/corr/abs-2501-15228, DBLP:journals/corr/abs-2401-06800, DBLP:journals/corr/abs-2501-07813, DBLP:journals/corr/abs-2503-06951, DBLP:conf/emnlp/ChenZWWSCX25}.
+Yet in practice \glspl{llm} often fail to follow instructions or use tools effectively, e.g., issuing retrieval queries misaligned with the search engine.
+Prompt engineering and per-agent \gls{sft} can mitigate these issues but incur substantial engineering overhead and adapt poorly to evolving requirements, motivating \gls{rl}-based methods for robust, \emph{end-to-end} system-level optimization.

-\gls{rl} methods tailored for \glspl{llm} enhance model capabilities by rewarding desirable behaviors, thereby incentivizing exploration of strategies that maximize expected returns.
-In \glspl{mas} where \glspl{llm} constitute the backbones of individual Agents, \gls{rl} can similarly be leveraged to optimize Agents’ competencies and, in turn, improve the overall system performance through end-to-end training—an approach known as \gls{marl}.
-By assigning rewards based on the system-level output and fine-tuning the underlying \gls{llm} accordingly, \gls{marl} facilitates adaptive and flexible refinement of \glspl{llm} to better satisfy the unique requirements of tasks within the \gls{mas}.
+\gls{rl} methods for \glspl{llm} enhance capabilities by rewarding desirable behaviors and driving policy exploration toward higher expected return.
+In \glspl{mas} where \glspl{llm} underpin individual agents, \gls{rl} enables end-to-end optimization of both agent competence and overall system performance, typically cast as \gls{marl}.
+By assigning rewards to system-level outcomes and fine-tuning the underlying \glspl{llm}, \gls{marl} supports task-adaptive refinement within the \gls{mas}.
+However, \gls{marl} faces two central challenges: \emph{(i)} efficiently optimizing diverse agents toward global optima with minimal overhead, and \emph{(ii)} properly attributing system-level outcomes to individual agents whose individual contributions are not directly measurable from the global reward.

-Existing studies have applied \gls{ppo}~\citep{DBLP:journals/corr/SchulmanWDRK17, DBLP:conf/nips/YuVVGWBW22} to optimize \gls{mas} systems~\citep{liao2025marftmultiagentreinforcementfinetuning, DBLP:journals/corr/abs-2501-15228}.
-In this framework, the \gls{llm} backbone operates as the \emph{actor}, while a comparably large-scale \emph{critic} network is employed to estimate the expected return of actions, enabling model updates via policy gradient methods.
-However, within the \gls{mas} context, the critic must accommodate the diverse outputs generated by heterogeneous agent types, rendering it prone to instability due to task diversity.
-Moreover, the critic incurs substantial memory and computational overhead, which can significantly hinder system efficiency and scalability.